A lot of us will holiday closer to home this year, so if you’re considering a good old fashioned caravan, where could you go?

 - Caravan holidays mean you can enjoy UK gems whatever the weather

-With the hope of a somewhat normal summer in 2021, some of us are beginning to think about the prospect of a holiday.
+With the hope of a somewhat normal summer, some of us are beginning to think about the prospect of a holiday.
 With everything that's happened over the last year or so, it’s likely that many of us will choose a ‘staycation’ this year over a trip abroad.
 A UK break doesn’t have to mean a tent in a wet field surrounded by cows though, when it comes to camping, caravans can really be a home from home.

 A caravan makes it easy to transport luggage, baby equipment and bicycles, so it's a great option for families and can be a much cheaper alternative to hotel rooms.
 You can save even more money by preparing and cooking your own meals too… but who can be trusted to make sure those sausages are cooked through?

 If you want a few top tips on how to have a stress free caravan holiday, check out our caravan holiday hacks before you head off, and make sure you’ve sorted some caravan insurance too.
 So, let’s take a look at where you can go to experience some of our beautiful British scenery…

 1: The Lake DistrictEver since Wordsworth rhapsodised about it, the Lake District in Cumbria has been one of the UK's top holiday destinations.
 Here you can see England's highest mountain, Scafell Pike, go sailing on Lake Windermere, or visit the home of Beatrix Potter.
 There are plenty of caravan parks to choose from, some offering shops and other amenities, while others have rural isolation and simplicity as their selling points.
 Just be aware that caravans and motor homes should avoid steep, curving passes like the Hardknott and Wrynose.

 Try Black Beck Holiday Park, near Grizedale Forest, for a combination of beautiful scenery and good facilities.